jpavlinic/ticket_duel_SpringBoot_APIService/README.md

 # Ticket Duel - Spring Boot API Service

 ## Overview
-Ticket Duel is an RIT project sponsored by "Plavi Tim" and is currently in development.
+Ticket Duel is an RIT project sponsored by **"Plavi Tim - INA Group"**.
 This project introduces a gamified ticketing system that enables competitive, turn-based challenge solving within a structured workflow.
-I am responsible for developing the backend using **Spring Boot**.
+I am responsible for developing the backend using **Spring Boot** and I have created a RESTful API.

 ## Features
 - **RESTful API Development**: Focused on secure coding practices.
 - **Spring Framework Stack**: Utilizing Spring MVC, Spring JPA, Spring Security, and Hibernate.
-- **Role-Based Access Control**: Secure user authentication system with login and registration mechanisms.
+- **Role-Based Access Control**: Secure user authentication system with login and registration mechanisms - JWT Tokens.
 - **Dynamic Leaderboard**: Ranks users based on challenge performance.
 - **Real-time Collaboration**: Allows solvers to communicate and strategize using live chat via WebSockets.

-## Current Progress
-The following features have been developed:
-- **Authentication System**
-- **Public Leaderboard Endpoint**
-- **WebSockets for Live Chat**
-- **Initial Ticket Endpoints** (Further development in progress)
+- **Focus on Secure Web Develpment**: The focus of the project is secure web development.
+I have made the backend secure by utilizing JWT Tokens, hashing, encryption, prepared statements, rate limiting, and other well-known methods for securing the backend

 The backend is hosted on the **Solace server** and is connected to the **React frontend**.